Ekultek/tadpole/README.md

   --check-proxy         Verify that your proxy is working correctly --swim                Swim upstream to the found bucket and try to pull
-                        everything out of it (bucketdump) TBG-a0216:tadpole admin$
+                        everything out of it
+  --limit AMOUNT        Used in conjunction with `--swim` specify an amount of
+                        buckets to pull (*default=300) (bucketdump) TBG-a0216:tadpole admin$
 ```